WSMorrison/The_Dangerous_Maze/README.md

 - The code tracks which opponents have been called and excludes them from duplicate selection.
 - There is a system of hints that will give the user a hint about which row or position the exit door is not in after each third turn.
 The function tracks which hints were given so there will be no duplicate hints.
+- There is a functionality that allows the user to input N when asked to fight.
+This allows the user to not fight the opponent.
+A simulated D6 is rolled to determine the outcome.
+    - A roll of 3-6 allows the user to escape without losing a health point.
+    - A roll of 2 will cost the user 1 health point.
+    - If a 1 is rolled, the user will lose two health points.
 - The code clears the screen and rebuilds the game board at each input to maintain a clean look.

 # Testing